jhauga/wcurl/wcurl.md

 ## -r, --run-save, --run-save=\<NAME\>

-Run a saved curl call from `$HOME/.wcurlrc`.
-For saved calls without parameter expansion, the saved options are applied to the URLs provided.
-For saved calls with parameter expansion markers (`!1`, `!2`, `!3`, etc.), you must provide the exact number of parameters required by the highest marker number.
-When using parameter expansion, only one **--run-save** call can be used per command, and the command executes curl directly with the expanded options.
-Parameters are provided as separate arguments following the **--run-save** option.
+Run a saved curl call from `\$HOME/.wcurlrc`.
+Executes curl directly with only the saved options—wcurl defaults are not applied.
+For calls without parameter expansion, the saved options apply to each URL provided.
+For calls with parameter expansion markers (`!1`, `!2`, `!3`, etc.), you must provide the exact number of parameters required by the highest marker number.
+Any additional arguments after the saved call name (or parameters) are passed directly to curl.

 ## --list-save